Tova O'Brien

+She is a chief political correspondent for Stuff Digital, having previously worked for Newshub and the now-defunct Today FM.

 Early life and education

 O’Brien was born in Papua New Guinea.
 Her mother, a British journalist, and her father, a New Zealand helicopter pilot, had met while working in the country.
 When O'Brien was six months old, the family moved to New Zealand.
 Her parents separated when she was three and O'Brien was raised by her mother in Wellington.

 After high school, she started a degree at the University of Otago in film and psychology.
 She did not complete the degree, instead going overseas to work in Melbourne and London in hospitality.
 In 2006 she decided to train as a journalist and completed a qualification at Massey University.
-Her first journalism role after graduating was at Radio Active in Wellington.